less/less-docs/content/usage/using-less-in-the-browser.md

 Default: 2

 The amount of logging in the javascript console.
-Note: If you are in the environment 'production' you will get no logging.
+Note: If you are in the `production` environment you will not get any logging.

 ```bash
 2 - Information and errors